POLICIES, PROCEDURES, & GUIDELINES

 - Membership must be renewed each semester.

-- If you withdraw after committing to a confirmed volunteer position, you will be unable to reapply for one (1) year.
+- If you withdraw after committing to a confirmed volunteer position, you will be unable to reapply for one (1) semester.

 - Class Registration

-- Registrations accepted on a "first come, first serve" basis starting with time period indicated for your level of volunteer involvement.
+- Registrations accepted on a "first come, first serve" basis during time period indicated for your level of volunteer involvement.

 - Priority Registration: Two or more teaching credits